 One of the key challenges for COVID-19 vaccination is going to be the distribution of vaccines to every nook and corner of the habitable world.
 To maintain the efficacy of the vaccine it is imperative that the vaccines are stored and transported at specified sub-zero temperature ranges and any variation will render the vaccine ineffective.
 The smart trackers are packed with sensors and connectivity to feed the real-time parameters of the vaccine containers to the centralized dashboard for real-time decision-making on administrations.

 Remote operations management and production performance monitoring using machine learning are ways to implement automation and safely restore operations.
-IoT devices are being integrated into warehouses, GPS tracking, and remote fleet management to optimize logistics and reduce the manpower needed in labor-intensive fields.
+IoT devices are being integrated into warehouses, GPS tracking, and remote fleet management to optimize logistics and reduce the manpower needed in labour-intensive fields.

 Companies like Google, Cisco, IBM, Siemens, and Microsoft have pioneered IoT development on a global scale.
 Over the past few years, India has seen a boom in IoT software development companies but there is a need for this cutting-edge software to be complemented with high-performance and reliable hardware.
-With Govt. of India’s make in India and PLI initiatives, Napino being one of India’s leading electronics manufacturing companies is playing a pivotal role in the manufacturing of high-quality electronics and IoT products.
+With Govt. of India’s Make in India and PLI initiatives, Napino Digital Solutions being one of India’s leading electronics manufacturing companies is playing a pivotal role in the manufacturing of high-quality electronics and IoT products.
 With more than two decades of experience in designing, manufacturing, and business excellence processes Napino is a reliable partner to several tier-1 global companies.

 Or you can directly reach out to us to know more about how Napino can support you on IoT and electronics design, manufacturing and assembly.
 Mails us at info@napino.com